550 Madison Avenue: Construction

-Construction started in December 1978 with the excavation of the foundations.
-The same month, AT&T received a $20 million tax abatement toward the construction cost.
+Construction started in December 1978 when workers started excavating foundations; the same month, AT&T received a $20 million tax abatement on the construction cost.
 The foundation excavation cost $3.1 million and largely consisted of blasting into the underlying bedrock.
 The detonations used about 50,000 lb of Tovex gel.
 The underlying rock layer was made of mica schist, the composition of which was unpredictable if detonated, so about 8,000 small blasts were used to excavate the foundation.
 The resulting hole was 45 to 50 ft deep.
 Excavations were ongoing in February 1979 when deButts was replaced by Charles L. Brown as AT&T CEO.
 Brown, who was less enthusiastic about a grand headquarters than deButts had been, sought a review of the project, but construction continued nonetheless.
-In the face of rising construction costs, the architects were compelled to swap some of the expensive materials with cheaper materials, such as replacing granite in the elevator cabs with wood.
+Faced with rising construction costs, the architects had to substitute cheaper materials; for example, granite in the elevator cabs was replaced with wood.

-Steel for the superstructure was constructed starting in March 1980.
-Before the steel beams were placed, the workers erected the shear tubes at the building's core, as well as the 50-ton granite columns supporting the base.
-Because the steel only started above the sky lobby, atop the base, the workers climbed through the shear tubes to complete the sky lobby, then installed the steel crane in place.
-Furthermore, the IBM Building was simultaneously under construction on 56th Street, limiting access on that street.
-The project only had one construction manager, Frank Briscoe.
-Shortly after work started, two additional foremen were hired after Local 282, the union whose workers were constructing the building, threatened a strike.
+The construction of the superstructure commenced in March 1980.
+Before installing the steel beams, workers assembled the shear tubes at the building's core, along with the 50-ton granite columns that supported the base.
+Since the steelwork began above the sky lobby on top of the base, workers climbed through the shear tubes to complete the sky lobby before installed the steel crane.
+At the same time, the IBM Building was under construction on 56th Street, limiting access there.
+Shortly after work started, Local 282—the union whose workers were constructing the building—threatened to strike because of claims that black workers were "invading" job sites.
+This prompted IBM to hire two additional foremen.
 In December 1980, Paul Goldberger wrote for The New York Times that "the arch is beginning to take shape".

 At its peak, the project's three foremen had to balance the requests of about "three dozen powerful prime contractors and 150 subcontractors and suppliers", according to Inc magazine.
 Workers from more than 70 trades were involved in the construction of the building.
-The cladding was erected starting in September 1981, several months behind schedule.
+The cladding was attached to the steel frame starting in September 1981, several months behind schedule.
 The workings were so complex that even the facade cladding required the involvement of members of four construction unions.
 The building topped out on November 18, 1981.
-Because of the hastened pace of construction, the contractors made some mistakes; for instance, electrical ducts had to be carved into the concrete floors after they were built.
+Contractors made some mistakes because of the accelerated construction schedule; for instance, electrical ducts had to be carved into the concrete floors after they were built.
 By late 1982, the work was one year late and $40 million over budget.